-A student will be permitted to take an exam to earn credit for an academic course or subject to accelerate to the next grade level.
-The exams offered by district are approved by the district's board of trustees in accordance with state law.
+Students are permitted to take an exams to earn credit for academic courses or subjects for the purpose of accelerating to the next grade level or course.
+The exams offered by the District are approved by the Board of Trustees in accordance with state law.
 Students in Kindergarten through 8th grade may test to move ahead one grade level.
 High school students may earn credit in a course that they have not received instruction or under certain circumstances may earn credit for a course which they completed but did not receive credit.
-Foreign language course (LOTE) may only test out for grades 8-12.